staaph/nuxt3-tailwind-starter/README.md

 # Nuxt 3 Minimal Starter

-This template get you started with TailwindCSS & ColorMode
+This template gets you started with TailwindCSS & ColorMode

 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.